kirillkatsuba/kirillkatsuba/README.md

 # Kirill Katsuba
-**Machine learning and mathematics**
+**Deep Learning and mathematics**
 📍 Moscow, Russia
 📱 +7 962 250 08 60 | ✉️ [Telegram](https://t.me/kirillkatsuba)

 ---

 ## 🔍 Profile
 Hi there!
 I am highly motivated and well-trained reasercher and machine learning specialist.
 Most of time I been working with physics-informed neural networks (PINN) and making some publications in the sphere.
-Now I am deep dive into NLP and CV and develop project which combine this tecniques.
-Besides ML and DL I have strong base in mathematics, the most intetesting fields of math for me are calculus, linear algebra, functional analysis, differential equations, probalitiy theory and statistics.
+Now I am deep dive into NLP and CV and developing project which combine this tecniques.
-Also I am endeavor to try myself in Audio processing and continue to develop my skills in CV, NLP and PINN.
-I am ready to solve complicated problems and projects!

 ---

 ## 🎓 Education
+**Skoltech & Higher School of Economics**
+*Masters in Computer Science and Mathematics*
+`Sep 2025 - Current Date` | Moscow

 **Higher School of Economics**
 *Bachelor in Applied Mathematics*
 `Sep 2021 - Jun 2025` | Moscow